SchedulingKit

 Use minimum notice periods of at least 4 hours for new bookings so you're never caught off guard by a last-minute appointment.

-Common questions about Buffer Time & Meeting Padding
+Buffer Time & Meeting Padding FAQ

 Can I set different buffer times for different meeting types?